OpenLiberty/liberty-tools-vscode/README.md

 <!-- Match the VSCode and Java version in #requirements, and user-guide.md -->
 > Note: Requires **Visual Studio Code 1.78.0** or later, and **Java 17** or later.
 >
-> This page provides an overview of Liberty Tools for IntelliJ.
+> This page provides an overview of Liberty Tools for Visual Studio Code.
 > For minimum requirements information and detailed instructions on how to use Liberty Tools, check the [user-guide](docs/user-guide.md).

 [![Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/Open-Liberty.liberty-dev-vscode-ext?style=for-the-badge&label=VS%20Market "Current Release")](https://marketplace.visualstudio.com/items?itemName=Open-Liberty.liberty-dev-vscode-ext)